PrathamGupta/CyberThreatDAO/README.md

 The DAO operates through:

 - **Claim Management**: Members submit claims that are voted upon by token-holding members.

 - **Governance via ERC-20 Tokens**: Voting power is determined by the amount of CyberTokens staked by members.

 - **Automated Premium Adjustments**: Premium rates are dynamically adjusted based on claim outcomes.

 - **On-chain Analytics**: DAO performance metrics such as total claims, approved/rejected/disputed claims, voting statistics, and liquidity health are tracked transparently.

 - **Oracle Integration**: Optional Chainlink oracle integration enables external cybersecurity incident verification, enhancing decision accuracy.
+Although, we could not find any current repository for real time data for cyber threats, we chave provided an dummy API which can be replaced based on usecase, or local API documentation.

 ## Deployment Steps